Seattle: Education

 Of the city's population over the age of 25, 53.8% (vs. a national average of 27.4%) hold a bachelor's degree or higher, and 91.9% (vs. 84.5% nationally) have a high school diploma or equivalent.
 A 2008 United States Census Bureau survey showed that Seattle had the highest percentage of college and university graduates of any major U.S. city.
 The city was listed as the most literate of the country's 69 largest cities in 2005 and 2006, the second most literate in 2007 and the most literate in 2008 in studies conducted by Central Connecticut State University.

 Seattle Public Schools is the school district for the vast majority of the city.
-That school district desegregated without a court order but continue to struggle to achieve racial balance in a somewhat ethnically divided city (the south part of town having more ethnic minorities than the north).
+The school district desegregated without a court order but still struggles to achieve racial balance in a somewhat ethnically divided city (the south part of town having more ethnic minorities than the north).
 In 2007, Seattle's racial tie-breaking system was struck down by the United States Supreme Court, but the ruling left the door open for desegregation formulae based on other indicators (e.g., income or socioeconomic class).
-A very small portion of the city is within the Highline School District.
+A small portion of the city's Delridge neighborhood lies within the boundaries of the Highline School District.

 The public school system is supplemented by a moderate number of private schools: Five of the private high schools are Catholic, one is Lutheran, and six are secular.

-Seattle is home to the University of Washington, as well as the institution's professional and continuing education unit, the University of Washington Educational Outreach.
-The 2017 U.S. News & World Report ranked the University of Washington at No. 11 in the world.
+Seattle is home to the University of Washington and its professional and continuing education unit, the University of Washington Continuum College.
+In 2017, U.S. News & World Report ranked the University of Washington eleventh in the world.
 The UW receives more federal research and development funding than any public institution.
 Over the last 10 years, it has also produced more Peace Corps volunteers than any other U.S. university.

-Seattle also has a number of smaller private universities including Seattle University and Seattle Pacific University, the former a Jesuit Catholic institution, the latter a Free Methodist institution.
+Seattle also has a number of smaller private universities, including Seattle University and Seattle Pacific University, the former a Jesuit Catholic institution, the latter a Free Methodist institution.
 The Seattle Colleges District operates three colleges: North Seattle College, Seattle Central College, and South Seattle College.
 Universities aimed at the working adult are the City University and Antioch University.
 Seminaries include Western Seminary and a number of arts colleges, such as Cornish College of the Arts, Pratt Fine Arts Center.
-In 2001, Time magazine selected Seattle Central Community College as community college of the year, saying that the school "pushes diverse students to work together in small teams".
+In 2001, Time magazine selected Seattle Central Community College as community college of the year, saying that the school "pushes diverse students to work together in small teams."